-- the beginning of the coverage period; - the date when the first payment from the policyholder is due or received, if there is no due date; and - when the Company determines that a group of contracts becomes onerous.
+- The beginning of the coverage period; - The date when the first payment from the policyholder is due or received, if there is no due date; and - When the Company determines that a group of contracts becomes onerous.

-For insurance contracts issued, on initial recognition of each group of contracts, the carrying amount of the liability for remaining coverage is measured at the premiums received on initial recognition.
+For insurance contracts issued, on initial recognition of each group of contracts, the carrying amount of the liability for remaining coverage is measured at the premiums received on initial recognition, less deferred acquisition costs.